supreet11agrawal/Proposal/Proposal.md

 * [#16312](https://github.com/sympy/sympy/pull/16312) Stats: F Distribution parameter checking and test cases addition

 * [#16314](https://github.com/sympy/sympy/pull/16314) Stats: Added a function `mean` which can used to calculate arithmetic average

+* [#16461](https://github.com/sympy/sympy/pull/16461) Stats: Restored changes in docs which were made by me in an old PR

 ### Issues opened
 The following are the list of the issues opened by me(listed in chronological order)